Skip to main content

 Stemless Glass (Modern Ease)

-Stemless options offer a contemporary look and are easier to store.
-While they sacrifice some temperature control, they remain a popular choice for informal settings and outdoor entertaining.
+Stemless versions offer a contemporary look, plus easy storage.
+While they sacrifice some temperature control, they are a hit for informal gatherings and outdoor entertaining.

 Materials: Crystal vs. Glass

-Wine glasses come in two primary materials: crystal and regular glass.
-Understanding their differences helps you match performance to budget and style.
+Wine glasses are available in two main materials: crystal and standard glass.
+Knowing the difference leads you in choosing performance relative to budget and taste.

-• Often lead-free or low-lead to meet health standards
+• Commonly lead-free or low-lead to comply with health requirements

 • Higher price tag but long-lasting heirloom quality